timescale/pgai/docs/vectorizer.md

 );
 ```

-This function call would return a JSON configuration object that looks something like this:
+This function call returns a JSON configuration object that looks something like this:

 ```json
 {